boom100100/local_and_website_pdf_merger/README.md

 Setup requires downloading the project and its dependencies.

 ### MacOs Install Script
 Only run one of the two commands.
-Enter the sign-in password when prompted.
+Use the standalone CLI app, or use the ATS Beater extension (it depends on the CLI app).
+Then, enter the sign-in password when prompted.

-Install the standalone CLI app:
+Get and install the standalone CLI app with the following command:

     curl https://gist.githubusercontent.com/boom100100/f57dd0460a30bfbe1d920a2d7322d84c/raw/4d84f0a52b8e90109acd76e0068281b6302d28aa/install_pdf_combiner.sh | bash

-Install with the native messaging host (if using the Google Chrome extension ATS Beater):
+Or, install the CLI app with the native messaging host (if using the Google Chrome extension ATS Beater):

     curl https://gist.githubusercontent.com/boom100100/f57dd0460a30bfbe1d920a2d7322d84c/raw/4d84f0a52b8e90109acd76e0068281b6302d28aa/install_pdf_combiner.sh | bash -s 2
 <!-- NOTE: if another native messaging host is added, this arg can represent a specific one instead of the script just checking for its presence -->